sb2nov/mac-setup/BashCompletion/README.md

 ## Usage

-Once you've done this. you can use bash completion by hit `TAB` twice after a command. example:
+Once you've done this, you can use bash completion by pressing the tab key twice after a command.
+For example:

 ```bash
 $ git [tab] [tab]